JayG2024/jaydus-clean/README.md

-# Jaydus Platform - Next.js with Supabase
+# Jaydus Platform - Next.js with Vercel Database

 A comprehensive AI toolset that includes multiple AI models for text, image, and video generation, along with chat capabilities, voiceover services, and custom AI assistants.

 ## Technology Stack

 - Next.js 14 with App Router
+- NextAuth.js for authentication
+- Vercel Postgres for database
-- Supabase for authentication and database
+- Drizzle ORM for database operations
 - OpenRouter for AI model access
 - Vercel for hosting
 - Tailwind CSS for styling